SueH2000/Typhoon_dayoff_bot/README.md

-# Typhoon Day-off Bot — Showcase
+# Typhoon Day-off Bot

-A minimal repository to **showcase what you built** — the LINE bot flow and the ML pipeline — with a detailed explanation you can hand to reviewers/recruiters.
+A minimal repository to showcase the LINE bot flow and the ML pipeline — with a detailed explanation.

 - **UI**: Region → City → Station quick replies in LINE (`src/linebot_typhoon.py`)
 - **Crawling**: Fetch live CWB O-A0003-001 station observations by name